ARPOISE/ARpoise/unity/AR-vos-examples.md

 ## Example Image Triggers

-In order to see the triggered augment layers, start **AR-vos** and select "Tamiko Thiel's AR" layer with the example triggers.
+In order to see the triggered augment layers, start **AR-vos** and select the "Example Triggers" layer with the example triggers.
 You should then get a frame as in the image below:

 .